camicroscope/caMicroscope/apps/dev-workbench/readme.md

 - caMicrocope Labeling tool exports
 -  Custom data

 **Labeling tool files** are exported from caMicroscope labeling tool.
-The labels are extracted from the zip file(s) and used as classes for the model with respective images.
+The labels are extracted from the zip file(s) and used as classes for the model with respective images. <br>
 **Custom Data** has to be a zip file which must contain folders where every folder-name must be the label name of images it contains inside.

 Custom Label filtering and image resolution can be adjusted accordingly in both types of data.